ciscoheat/superforms-web/src/routes/get-started/+page.md

 ### Debugging

-Now we can see that the form is populated.
-But to get deeper insight, let's add the Superform Debugging Svelte Component called `SuperDebug`:
+We can now see that the form has been populated.
+However, let's add the Superform Debugging Svelte Component called ["SuperDebug"](/api#superdebug) to gain more insight:

 **src/routes/+page.svelte**